miracuse/miracuse.github.io/docs/classes/mage/roleplay.md

 Every culture has its own perception of Mages.
 In some nations magic is considered a privilege of nobility.
 Anyone incapable of channeling the spirits is deemed unfit to rule.
 In others, demonstrating an aptitude for magic results in forced adoption to a church, a temple, a coven, or other organization.
 It isn't uncommon for the life of a Mage to border on slavery in lands where magic is feared.

 No nation, however, throws away its Mages.
 Practitioners are universally recognized as a powerful resource.
-If they are not the rulers of a country, then they are kept tightly controlled by those who do.
+If Mages are not the rulers of a country, then they're kept tightly controlled by those who do hold political authority.

 Example Concepts: